-- Starting Point:

-the central (nadir) point in pixel coordinates and meters altitude.
-The pixel coordinates are the row and column numbers as of the reference file selected in this window.
+Starting Point The initial point in pixel coordinates of the nadir line.
+The pixel coordinates are the row and column numbers as of the reference file selected in this panel as reference file.
+Use the Get button to get the coordinates from image display.